Killaclohane Portal Tomb

-Killaclohane Portal Tomb is a megalithic tomb located in the townland of Killaclohane, about 2km east of Milltown, County Kerry.
+Killaclohane Portal Tomb is a megalithic tomb located in the townland of Killaclohane, about 2 km east of Milltown, County Kerry, Ireland.
 This Neolithic tomb dates to 3800 BC and is Kerry’s oldest man-made structure and earliest identified burial monument.
 In 2015, the portal tomb or dolmen was in imminent danger of collapse and was excavated and restored by a team led by Kerry County Archaeologist, Dr Michael Connolly.
 Prior to the excavation of Killaclohane Portal Tomb, very little was known about Neolithic settlement in Kerry and the beginning of agriculture.

 Name

 Killaclohane is an English phonetic transcription of Cill an Chlocháin, from coill meaning wood and clochán meaning stepping-stones, causeway or old stone structure.
 Alternatively, it has also been translated to mean ‘Church of the strong ford’.

 Design

 The portal tomb is constructed with a very large capstone weighing 13.5 tonnes and two tall portal stones at the front facing North.
 All three stones are green sandstone and are glacial erratics.
 The two capstones support the weight of the capstone and form the entrance into the burial chamber.
 The burial chamber is orientated to the North and faces the entrance to Scotia's Glen at the Sliabh Mish Mountains.
 The excavation of the burial chamber in 2015 produced evidence of cremation burial in the tomb as well as a range of artefacts dating to the early and middle Neolithic period.